crianer/Qlockwork/Readme.txt

 Fallback timeout:           		Time in seconds to change mode back to time.
 (0: disabled, max.
 60s) Daily switch off time:              Set the time the clock turns itself off at night.
 Daily switch on time:               Set the time the clock turns itself on at day.
-Show "IT IS":                       Enable (on) or disable (off) "It is".
+Purist Mode:                       	Enable (on) or disable (off) purist mode.
 It will be shown every half and full hour anyway.
+Show "GSI":							Enable (on) or disable (off) the term GSI for swiss german.
 Set date/time:                      Date and time of the clock.
 The seconds are set to zero if you press save.

 *** Admin Settings (web): ****************************************************